segmentio/segment-docs/src/engage/trait-activation/id-sync.md

 1. Using **Customized Setup**, click **+ Add Identifier** and add the identifiers:
 - **Segment**: Choose your identifiers from Segment.
-- **Destination**: Choose which identifiers you want to map to your Destination.
+- **Destination**: Choose which identifiers you want to map to in your Destination.
 If the destination doesn't contain the property, then outgoing events may not be delivered to your destination.
 - *Facebook Custom Audiences* and *Google Ads Remarketing Lists* display a dropdown for you to choose available identifiers.
-- *Iterable* and *Zendesk*, autopopulate an open text field which you can modify.
+- *Iterable* and *Zendesk* autopopulate an open text field which you can modify.
 2. Add an ID strategy.
 - This is a strategy for a particular identifier which sends either the `last added`, `first added`, or `all` identifiers to your destination.
 3. Click **Save**, then finish building your Audience.